pandaofhead/DevMockupAI/README.md

 - **Resume Tailoring**: AI-powered tool to tailor your resume to specific job descriptions
 - **Interview Coaching**: Get personalized interview preparation advice
 - **Tech Stack Matching**: Highlight relevant skills based on job requirements
-- **Credit System**: Limits AI generation to 3 credits per user to manage API usage

-## AI Credit System

-The application includes a credit system to manage AI resource usage:

-- Each user receives 3 AI generation credits
-- Generating an interview consumes 1 credit
-- Using AI to improve a resume section consumes 1 credit
-- Credit usage is tracked in the database
-- Users can see their remaining credits on the dashboard

 ## Getting Started